How to help Kentucky flooding victims

-(NEXSTAR) – Historic rains have left many areas of Eastern Kentucky flooded, claiming the lives of more than three dozen people while hundreds still remain unaccounted for, Gov. Andy Beshear said Monday.
+(WEHT) – Historic rains have left many areas of Eastern Kentucky flooded, claiming the lives of more than three dozen people and leaving behind untold damage.
 Now many across the country are looking for ways to help.

-The mountain communities have been hit by multiple rounds of rain since Thursday, sending water pouring down hillsides and into valleys and hollows, with entire towns being engulfed by water.
-The death toll has reached 37 as of Monday night but Gov. Beshear said it could take days to tally a final death toll because of the sheer devastation the storms left behind.
+The mountain communities were hit by multiple rounds of rain, sending water pouring down hillsides and into valleys and hollows, with entire towns being engulfed by water.

-The National Weather Service has warned that slow-moving showers and thunderstorms could provoke more flash flooding through Tuesday morning, and an approaching heat wave could make things even more challenging for Eastern Kentucky residents.
+Eyewitness News along with our parent company, Nexstar Media Group, is joining forces with our Nexstar station (WDKY) in Lexington spearheading a relief effort with the Christian Appalachian Project.
+CAP provides disaster relief services and serves eastern Kentucky and the Appalachian region impacted by the recent catastrophic flooding.

 Christian Appalachian Project